genocrunch/genocrunch-docker/README.md

 ## Requirements

-- **PostgreSQL**
 - **Docker version 17.12.0-ce**

 ## Installation (on Debian linux)

+Note: you may have to use `sudo` with docker commands if docker is not configured to be used as a non-root user.

 ### Set the Docker container external resources

-The genocrunch web application will need to store some data files and to use \
-a database.
-To avoid data loses when updating a container, you can set both \
-data storage location and database on the host.
+The Genocrunch web application will need to store some data files and to use a database.
+To avoid data loses when updating a container, you can set both data storage location and database on the host (as opposed to on the docker container itself).

-Create a new data storage directory that will be used by genocrunch:
+First, create a new data storage directory on the host side.
+This directory will be used by the Genocrunch web app running on the docker container:

 ```
 $ mkdir /path/to/genocrunch/storage
 ```

-Install PostgreSQL and create a new database:
+Also create a PostgreSQL database on the host side.
+This database will be used by the Genocrunch web app running on the docker container:

 ```
 $ sudo apt-get install postgresql postgresql-contrib